Rayla: Book One: Moon (2018)

 Rayla abandons her mission to kill Harrow and Ezran, deciding that since the Dragon Prince's egg survives, revenge is unnecessary.
-However, even when shown the egg, Runaan refuses to back down and Rayla engages her former mentor in a duel to protect the princes.
+However, even when shown the egg, Runaan refuses to back down and Rayla engages her mentor in a duel to protect the princes.
 The two seem evenly matched, but Runaan deserts the fight to focus on killing Harrow.
-Rayla, Callum, Ezran and Bait (Ezran's pet Glow Toad) flee the castle, resolving to take the Dragon Prince egg home together.
+Rayla, Callum, Ezran, and Bait (Ezran's pet Glow Toad) flee the castle, resolving to take the Dragon Prince egg home together.
 As they escape, however, one of Rayla's ribbons falls off, symbolizing Harrow's demise, but Rayla doesn't tell the princes.
 Because Callum now has a Primal Stone (an orb containing magical energy), Rayla educates the prince on the six Primal Sources of nature.
-Callum asks Rayla to help retrieve a cube which has the Primal Sources' symbols on it, and Rayla agrees only reluctantly.
-However, while retrieving the mysterious item, Rayla is captured by the princes' elf-hating aunt, General Amaya.
-Callum, Ezran and Bait rescue Rayla, but are soon cornered by Amaya and her soldiers.
+Callum asks Rayla to help retrieve a cube that has the Primal Sources' symbols on it, and Rayla agrees only reluctantly.
+However, while retrieving the mysterious item, Rayla is captured by the prince's aunt, General Amaya.
+Callum, Ezran, and Bait rescue Rayla, but are soon cornered by Amaya and her soldiers.
 Desperate, Callum lies that Rayla wants to kill him and Ezran, hurting the elf's feelings.
-Rayla pretends to hold Callum and Ezran hostage in order to escape.
+Rayla pretends to hold Callum and Ezran hostage to escape.
 Rayla realizes that her remaining assassin ribbon is getting tighter and will continue to do so until her hand comes off.
-Whilst travelling on a boat, Rayla eventually admits that she is afraid of water, but overcomes her fear to save Bait from being eaten by a giant fish.
-Rayla then explains her reasons for being here.
+Whilst traveling on a boat, Rayla opens up to the princes about herself but claims her parents are dead.
+When their boat is attacked by a giant fish, Rayla admits that she is afraid of water, but braves through her fear to save Bait from being eaten.
+Rayla admits her parents are alive but is ashamed of them for allegedly abandoning their duty to protect the Dragon Prince's egg and wishes to atone for their failure by returning the egg to his mother in Xadia.